 - child and nontrained performers

 Sarah's current practice-led research, Ecologies of Pain, explores how lived experiences of chronic pain can contribute knowledge about connecting and relating to wider ecological pain.
 She received a Carnegie Research Incentive Grant for this project.

-Recent performance work includes Pain and I (2020), a solo dance performance that explores her relationship to her chronic pain, and Unlikely Duets: Laura and Lauren (2018, Imaginate), for which she collaborated with Laura Bradshaw to devise a duet performed by Laura and 13 year-old Lauren McCreath, Making Routes (2017) and Wild Life (2016).
+Recent performance work includes Pain and I (2020), a solo dance performance that explores her relationship to her chronic pain, and Unlikely Duets: Laura and Lauren (2018, Imaginate), for which she collaborated with Laura Bradshaw to devise a duet performed by Laura and 13 year-old Lauren McCreath.
+Other recent work includes Making Routes (2017) and Wild Life (2016).
 For Making Routes she was commissioned by Battersea Arts Centre, South London Gallery and Oasis Play to devise a relaxed performance in collaboration with an ensemble of disabled and non-disabled young performers between 6 and 23 years old.
 The production explored play-fighting through dance and activities with lots of recycled foam off-cuts.
 It challenged who gets to play-fight and be wild in the context of disability.
 For Wild Life, produced by Platform, Sarah directed and co-devised an intergenerational dance performance with 8 professional and nonprofessional performers between 9 and 70 years old.
 The piece was an exploration, celebration and embodiment of wildness.
 Wild Life formed part of her doctoral practice-led research into ecological performance practice.

 PhD, University of Glasgow